amirr0r/notes/Infosec/Web/notes.md

 ___

-Top 20 mistakes web developers do:
+## Top 20 mistakes web developers do

 **1.** 	Permitting Invalid Data to Enter the Database